Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Important Role of IoT in COVID-19

-The second phase, called quarantine time \cite{nussbaumer2020quarantine}, is an important part of this disease when the patient is diagnosed with COVID-19, and he should be isolated for the period of treatment.
-IoT devices are able to monitor patients remotely\cite{rahman2020defending} with respect to their treatments and stay at home orders by the authorities, and also cleaning areas without human interactions such as the implementation of tracking wearable bands, disinfecting devices, etc.
+The second phase, called quarantine time \cite{nussbaumer2020quarantine}, is an important period of this disease after the patient has been diagnosed with \mbox{COVID-19}, and he or she should be isolated for the course of treatment.
+IoT devices in this phase can monitor patients remotely\cite{rahman2020defending} with respect to their treatments and stay at home orders by the authorities.
+They can also clean areas without human interactions.
+Examples of these types are the implementation of tracking wearable bands, disinfecting devices, etc.

-According to the CDC\cite{CdcRecovery2020}, most people can recover with mild symptoms while staying at home without getting treatments, but there is not a guarantee for reinfection.
-It might happen with other symptoms of COVID-19\cite{reinfection2020}.
-With respect to these possible reinfections in after recovery phase, the chances of returning symptoms and the potential infectivity can get high\cite{xing2020post}.
-In order to avoid that happen, social distancing should be implemented by deploying IoT devices including bands, crowd mon-itoring devices, etc. to track and monitor people to ensure the appropriate distance is practicable.

-In short, IoT technology during the COVID-19 pandemic has shown its capabilities of assisting patients, healthcare providers, and authorities using various IoT enabled/linked devices including wearables, drones, robots, IoT buttons, and smartphone applications.
-In this section, we briefly explain the various IoT devices and applications that are mainly utilized in the forefront of combating COVID-19.
-Table \ref{tab:IoT Technologies} enlists the specifications of these technologies regarding this pandemic.
+According to the Centers for Disease Control and Prevention (CDC)\cite{CdcRecovery2020}, most people with mild symptoms can recover while staying at home without getting treatments, but there is no guarantee those people will not be reinfected after recovery.
+Reinfection might happen with different symptoms of \mbox{COVID-19}\cite{reinfection2020}.
+Concerning these possible reinfections in the after recovery phase, the chances of returning symptoms and the potential infectivity can be high\cite{xing2020post}.
+To prevent that happening, social distancing should be implemented by deploying IoT devices including bands, crowd monitoring devices, etc. to track people to ensure the appropriate distance is maintained.
+In short, IoT technology during the \mbox{COVID-19} pandemic has proven its usefulness in assisting patients, healthcare providers, and authorities.
+In this section, we briefly explain the various IoT devices and applications including wearables, drones, robots, IoT buttons, and smartphone applications that are mainly utilized in the forefront of combating \mbox{COVID-19}.
+Table \ref{tab:IoT Technologies} lists the specifications of these technologies regarding this pandemic.